Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Cancerous: Malignant or cancerous tumors can spread into nearby tissue, glands and other parts of the body.
-The new tumors are metastases (mets).
-Cancerous tumors can come back after treatment (cancer recurrence).
-These tumors can be life-threatening.
+• Malignant (cancerous) tumors: This type can spread into nearby tissue, glands and other parts of your body.
+The new tumors that have spread are called metastases, or “mets,” and can come back after treatment.
+Some malignant neoplasms are curable, while others are life-threatening.

-• Noncancerous: Benign tumors are not cancerous and are rarely life-threatening.
-They’re localized, which means they don’t typically affect nearby tissue or spread to other parts of the body.
+• Benign (noncancerous) tumors: This type isn’t cancerous and is rarely life-threatening.
+They’re localized, which means they don’t typically affect nearby tissue or spread to other parts of your body.
 Many noncancerous tumors don’t need treatment.
-But some noncancerous tumors press on other body parts and do need medical care.
+But some press on other body parts and cause health issues that require medical care.

 Advertisement